Citation, DOI and article data

 - corneal clouding

-It often results from a defect in chromosome 17p13.3 with partial loss of this short arm.
+It results from a deletion in chromosome 17p13.3, which includes the PAFAH1B1 and YWHAE genes.
 It is thought to carry an autosomal dominant inheritance.

 May show many of the above clinicopathological features.
 There may also be evidence of intra-uterine growth restriction (IUGR).